Efficient active learning of sparse halfspaces with arbitrary bounded noise: Introduction

 \subsection{Summary of our contributions}

 In this work, we answer both of the above questions in the affirmative.
-Specifically, we concentrate on the setting where the unlabeled data are drawn from an isotropic log-concave distribution, and the label noise satisfies the bounded noise condition for any noise rate $\eta \in [0, 1/2)$.
+Specifically, we focus on the setting where the unlabeled data are drawn from an isotropic log-concave distribution, and the label noise satisfies the $\eta$-bounded noise condition for any $\eta \in [0, \frac{1}{2})$.
 We develop an attribute-efficient learning algorithm that runs in polynomial time, and achieves a label complexity of $\tilde{\order}\del{ \frac{s}{(1-2\eta)^4} \cdot \polylog{d,\frac 1 \epsilon} }$ provided that the underlying Bayes classifier is an $s$-sparse halfspace.
-Our results therefore substantially improve upon the best known label complexity of $\tilde{\order}\del{s^{\poly{{1}/{(1-2\eta)}}}\polylog{d, \frac 1 \epsilon}}$ in the same setting~\citep{awasthi2016learning}.
-As a by-product, when the Bayes optimal halfspace is dense (i.e. $s = d$), our results imply a label complexity of $\tilde{\order}\del{ \frac{d}{(1-2\eta)^4} \cdot \polylog{d,\frac 1 \epsilon} }$, which also substantially improves upon the best label complexity of $\tilde{\order}\del{d^{\poly{{1}/{(1-2\eta)}}}\polylog{d, \frac 1 \epsilon}}$ established in~\citet{awasthi2016learning}.
-We summarize and compare to the most relevant works in Table~\ref{tb:comp}.
-Due to space constraints, we discuss additional related works in Appendix~\ref{sec:addl-rw}, and the implications of our work for supervised learning in Appendix~\ref{sec:passive}.
+Our results therefore substantially improve upon the state-of-the-art label complexity of $\awasthisparse$ in the same setting~\cite{awasthi2016learning}.
+Even in the non-sparse setting (by letting $s=d$), our label complexity bound $\tilde{\order}\del{ \frac{d}{(1-2\eta)^4} \cdot \ln{\frac 1 \epsilon} }$ is the first one of order $\poly{d, \ln\frac1\epsilon, \frac{1}{(1-2\eta)}}$.
+Prior to this work, the best label complexity is $\awasthifull$~\cite{awasthi2016learning}.
+We summarize and compare our results in active learning to the state of the art in Tables~\ref{tb:comp-sparse} and~\ref{tb:comp-nonsparse}, in the sparse and non-sparse setting, respectively.